-Kix Drummer Jimmy Chalfont Sidelined by Heart Attack
+Kix Drummer Jimmy Chalfant Sidelined by Heart Attack

-Kix drummer Jimmy “Chocolate” Chalfont suffered a heart attack and is recovering from emergency surgery, the band announced.
+Kix drummer Jimmy “Chocolate” Chalfant suffered a heart attack and is recovering from emergency surgery, the band announced.

-They confirmed that their upcoming tour plans would not be affected and named the stand-in musicians who’ll take Chalfont’s place on the road while he focused on his recovery.
+They confirmed that their upcoming tour plans would not be affected and named the stand-in musicians who’ll take Chalfant’s place on the road while he focused on his recovery.

 “Jimmy ‘Chocolate’ suffered a heart attack at his home on the evening of Wednesday, Sept.
 29, and was rushed to the hospital,” a statement read.
 “He had immediate surgery to insert two stents in his heart then another surgery the next day for another stent.
 Good news is he is feeling way better, has been discharged from the hospital and is doing well resting at home.
 However, he may have a bit of a road in front of him for cardiac rehab to allow him to make a safe and full recovery.”

 The band remained “committed to playing all shows that are currently booked,” the statement noted.

 “We want to stress that no shows are being canceled or postponed. … With Jimmy’s blessing, we would like to announce that Will Hunt (Evanescence, Black Label Society, Slaughter) will be taking over drum duties for the upcoming Monsters on the Mountain in Pigeon Forge, Tenn., on Oct.
 15. Will is excited to perform with Kix, and we are lucky to have such a seasoned veteran able to step in last minute.
 For all other shows … our good friend John Allen (Stone Horses, Child’s Play, SR-71) will be sitting in on drums until Jimmy is able to play again.”